Sliden101/sfang-rproxy/README.md

-# Orange-rproxy
+# sfang-rproxy

 reverse proxy for reverse proxy, a reverse proxy inception if you will.

 This is a reverse proxy for pawan.krd to be able to access from any ip, circumventing the 1 ip per key.
+Built for use with sfang.js

 ## Usage
 ```